fgadaleta/ncode-agent/README.md

 The first time the `ncode` agent is ran, a directory `.ncode` will be created under the `HOME` path.
 In such folder a sample configuration file will be created.
 Please do copy it to `configuration.toml` with the correct `username` and `password` provided to you via email.

+Change permissions of the executable so that you can launch it from the terminal From the folder where the ncode agent is stored, type `chmod a+x ncode-linux`

 ## Login

+The first time you execute the agent with `./ncode login`, a configuration folder will be created under `~/.ncode` Please copy the sample configuration file to `configuration.toml` under the same folder.

 Once the configuration file has been set, it is possible to login directly from the CLI.